The Andean answer to Eden, the Lares trek explores Peru’s spiritual Sacred Valley in style, using the path less travelled to reach Machu Picchu.

 The site’s ingenuity and architectural importance is undeniable.
 But for me, the real magic in this part of the world happens in the mountains.

 Mountain Lodges of Peru operates five- and seven-day treks from Cusco through the Sacred Valley and Lares to Machu Picchu.
-Rates start from US$1899 (about A$2747) including on-trail accommodation, most meals, guides and transfers. – mountainlodgesofperu.com
+Rates include on-trail accommodation, most meals, guides and transfers. – mountainlodgesofperu.com